ekoontz/jaas_and_kerberos/README.md

 I partially agree with him here.
 The main problem, from my experience, of the Sun Tutorial is that it doesn't actually work: the code they supply simply doesn't function as-is.
-Also, it uses byte arrays with an array-length prefix to communicate between the client and sever, which is unnecessarily low-level.
+Also, it uses byte arrays with an array-length prefix to communicate between the client and server, which is unnecessarily low-level.
 I improved this by using standard sockets but used `Data`{`Input`/`Output`}`Streams` instead of byte arrays.

 One disadvantage of NIO compared to traditional sockets is the API
 complexity: compare `KerberizedServer.java` with `KerberizedServerNIO.java`: the latter is twice as long.
-(Although, to be fair, `KerberizedServer.java` as written, does not handle more than one client, whereas `KerberizedServerNIO.java` does, so it's not a fair compairison).
+(Although, `KerberizedServer.java` as written, does not handle more than one client, whereas `KerberizedServerNIO.java` does, so it's not a fair comparison).

 Another disadvantage of using NIO, however, is that you can't use `Data`{`Input`/`Output`}`Streams`, unfortunately, as far as I can